FlashDrag/cyclebay/README.md

 As I'm dealing with stock quantities, I used `transaction.atomic` and `select_for_update` to prevent race conditions and ensure that the stock quantity is updated correctly.
 All rows with `select_for_update()` method (in this case, the `product_size_obj` rows) are fetched are locked for the duration of the transaction, which is in the `transaction.atomic()` block.
 Once the transaction is committed, the lock is released, and other transactions can access the locked rows.
 If an exception occurs within the `transaction.atomic()` block, the transaction will be rolled back, and the lock will also be released.

+By using select_for_update(), once the first customer's order reaches the stage of updating the stock level, the relevant row in the database gets locked.
+The second customer's order will then have to wait until the first is complete (and the lock is released) before it can proceed.
+This ensures that the stock level is updated correctly.

 ```
 @require_POST
 def cache_checkout_data(request):